rocketmobile/rails_base_app/README.md

 You can now run `heroku open` to visit [rails-base-app.herokuapp.com](http://rails-base-app.herokuapp.com) and get the root of the deployed application.

 ### Optional Optimizations

+#### Production
+  * Avoid server idling using New Relic Availability Monitoring
+    * `heroku addons:add newrelic`
+    * `heroku addons:open newrelic` to set up availability monitoring (Settings » Availability monitoring)
-  * Host assets remotely from S3
+  * Host assets remotely using S3
     * Add `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_BUCKET` config variables
     * Make these variables available during precompile with `heroku labs:enable user_env_compile`
     * Deploy again by pushing new code to the heroku remote
-  * Set up New Relic Availability Monitoring to keep the free Heroku app from sleeping due to inactivity
-    * `heroku addons:add newrelic`
-    * `heroku addons:open newrelic` to set up availability monitoring (Settings » Availability monitoring)
+  * Host assets with regional edge caches using CloudFront
+    * Set up a CloudFront distribution with your S3 bucket as the origin
+    * Add the `CDN_HOST` config variable with your distribution's domain name, without the protocol (ex: `d3fsl83hdxp1.cloudfront.net`)

+#### Development
   * Speed your tests with [Spork](https://github.com/sporkrb/spork)
     * In a first terminal window, `bundle exec spork` will start a Spork server
     * In a second terminal window, `rspec` will now run RSpec instantly without waiting for app initialization
     * You can still run `bundle exec rspec` without Spork for one-off tests

 ## rails_base_app TODO
+  * Create script to rename app with single command
   * Put JS OO architecture example in place
   * Make favicon.ico use asset pipeline